Max094Reikeb/SNAKE/README.md

 # SNAKE #

-Snake is a small website I made where you can play the famous Snake game.
+Snake is a small website where you can play the famous Snake game.

 ## About